If you have a question that we have not answered for you, please contact us for more information.

 How much time does each course take?

-GCA eLearning courses require approximately five hours per week for most courses.
-It is the expectation of the GAC Group Management that all GAC employees are provided with sufficient time to complete the core requirements of each course within working hours.
-In order to establish higher results, participants are encouraged to fully complete all activities, and additional personal time may be required outside of working hours.
+Most GCA eLearning courses require approximately five hours per week.
+The GAC Group Management expects all GAC employees to have sufficient time to complete the core requirements of each course within working hours.
+To establish higher results, participants are encouraged to complete all activities fully, and additional personal time may be required outside of working hours.

-Recently GCA also introduced some shorter ‘bite-size’ courses that can be completed within hours or a few days, based on the course content.
+Recently, GCA also introduced some shorter ‘bite-size’ courses that, depending on the content, can be completed within hours or a few days.

 Is there a cost?